jbuck/gitter/README.md

 `git://github.com/someone/gitter.git`

-Following a user means two things:
+Following a user means doing two things:

 1) adding their forked repo as a read-only remote to your gitter fork: